illinois-cs419/illinois-cs419.github.io/index.md

 There will a series of 3 programming assignments.
 These can be done in any programming language you wish.
 They will provide you with a basic understanding of physically-based rendering and can be used as a code base for the course project

 #### Project ####
 The course project will be team-based with teams of 3 to 4 people working on a project.
 You will have a choice of what to implement.
 Typically, a group will add advanced features to your existing code.
-For example, you could add anoimation and physics or volumtric rendering of smoke and other participating media.
+For example, you could add animation and physics or volumtric rendering of smoke and other participating media.

 #### Exams ####
 This class will have two midterm exams and no final exam.
 Each exam is on the PrairieLearn platform.